alexiscirmi/alexiscirmi/README.md

 ### Hi there 👋
+My name's Alexis, I'm 29 years old and I live in Argentina.

+🔭 I’m currently working hard on improving my web development skills!
+🌱 I’m currently learning (well, actually reinforcing) HTML, CSS, JavaScript and ReactJS.
+📫 How to reach me: this is my LinkedIn account https://www.linkedin.com/in/alexis-cirmi-38ba8311b/ feel free to connect with me!

 <!--
 **cirmialexis/cirmialexis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.